Arber555/simple-shop/guides/chapter1.md

 Roll out a new version (stefanprifti/simpleshop-web:v2) and ensure the website stays online during the update.

 **Test the scaling and update process**
 Verify the app is load-balancing correctly and that the update is successful.
+Make sure you're using a LoadBalancer Service for the simpleshop-web deployment.

 **Deliverable**
 - YAML files modeling the Deployments and the scaling commands